AlaskaAirlines/auro/docs/CALLBACK.md

 }
 ```

-When using lit-element custom elements, an event can be bound to the outer component itself, as shown in this React example.
+When using litElement custom elements, an event can be bound to the outer component itself, as shown in this React example.

 ```js
 <my-element onClick={() => console.log(`I am bound to the element`)}"></my-element>
 ```

-Used this way, the event will only be bound to the outer HTML container of the custom element, not any element contained within the shadowDOM.
+Used this way, the event will only be bound to the outer HTML container of the custom element, not any element contained within the shadow DOM.
 This would be like binding a click event to a `div` element wrapping a `button` element contained within.

-## Passing event into shadowDOM w/React
+## Passing event into shadow DOM w/React

 When using custom elements in React, the component's API needs to allow for any external event to be bound to the appropriate HTML element contained within the custom element.